-Contact us online or by phone at (252) 512-5909 to meet with a compassionate legal professional.
-In your consultation, we can listen to your concerns and offer you solutions that meet your needs and goals.
+Give our compassionate NC real estate team a call at (252) 512-5909 or contact us online to schedule a consultation.
+In your consultation, we will listen to your concerns and offer you solutions that meet your needs and goals.

 Disputes typically deal with residential or commercial property and arise when the actions of one party threaten another party’s title to the property or impact the value of a piece of property.
 Real estate disputes are fairly common; in fact, Forbes has reported that 36-53% of small businesses are involved in some form of litigation at any given time.
 In general, as much as 90% of all businesses participate in a legal dispute.

 What Are Common Causes of Real Estate Litigation?

 There are numerous different scenarios that can result in a need for real estate litigation, though there are a few common circumstances that lock countless owners, sellers, and more into legal disputes that require intervention and representation.

 Common causes of real estate litigation include:

 - Breach of contract: Real estate contracts may contain information that relates to assets that are included, closing dates, titles clearances, and more.
 A breach of contract implies that one party has failed to fulfill the contractual obligations outlined in the agreement.
 If the individual filing a claim is successful, they may be entitled to receive compensation that covers losses they’ve accrued as a result of the breach.